Chess Masters: The Endgame

 Chess Masters: The Endgame is a British television competition programme that first aired on BBC Two on 10 March 2025.
 The show is a spiritual successor to former BBC Two series The Master Game.
+It follows an elimination format, similar to The Great British Bake Off.

 Format

 The 12 contestants are split across two heats.
 The heats consist of the first six episodes of the eight-episode run, three for each side of the draw.
-The players compete in a series of rapid chess matches, Grandmaster puzzles, memory tests and alternative chess formats (e.g. Fischer Random) throughout the heats.
+The players compete in a series of rapid chess matches, puzzles, memory tests and alternative chess formats (e.g. Fischer Random) throughout the heats.
 Each episode consists of two challenges and an Eliminator.
 In the heats, winning any challenge grants contestants a guaranteed pass to the next episode.
 The two contestants who fail to win a challenge compete in an Eliminator to decide who progresses to the next episode and who is ultimately eliminated from the show.

 In the penultimate episode, the six surviving players return to compete against one another, before four progress to the final.
 For this episode, the last place contestant in the second challenge is also eliminated from the show.
 In the final episode, two players are eliminated through challenges leading to a final match between the two remaining players.
 The winner of this match is the winner of the series.